EEE-ELEC2645/EEE-ELEC2645.github.io/docs/C_Basics/basic_types.md

 ## Print sizes on *your* platform

 Use this tiny program to print the actual sizes your compiler uses.
-It follows the same style:
-C99, K&R braces, 2-space indentation.
+This will likely be different between your PC and the Nucleo boards in Semester 2!

 ```c
 #include <stdio.h>